captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 every Sunday, hoping to gain God's favor.
 ---
-Marry
-good.
+Marry good.
 ---
 She didn't want me to be embarrassed of my fingers
 ---
 the way she was of hers.
 ---
-I'd watch her put witch hazel and hot oil on her delicate hands,
+I'd watched her put witch hazel
 ---
+and hot oil on her delicate hands,
+---
 but they remained raw and chapped
 ---
-and she put her hands and hide them in gray gloves.
+and she would put her hands
 ---
-In the winter they'd
-bleed so bad sometimes,
+and hide them in these gray gloves.
 ---
-but she'd plunge her hands
+so no one could see em
 ---
-into the hot water
+when it was cold
 ---
-without flinching,
+her hands would bleed so bad
 ---
-knead and scrub the clothing clean.
+but she'd just put them in hot water
 ---
-Fold and press for hours and hours,
+and she never flinched,
 ---
-the linen, the bedding,
+kneading and scrubing the clothing clean.
 ---
-the stockings
+Folding and pressing for hours and hours,
 ---
-and the britches,
+She just,
 ---
-sometimes wearing the frayed gloves
+She just had a hard time
 ---
-so as not to leave bloodstains
+She'd keep the frayed gloves
 ---
-on her precious laundry.
+off of her clean clothes
 ---
-She wouldn't even let me
-help her,
+just to keep from getting bloodstains on em.
 ---
-she didn't want my hands to show
+She wouldn't even let me help.
 ---
-the markings of labor.
+She didn't want my hands
 ---
-I was going to marry up.
+to have the mark of a laborer.
 ---
-Love was an entirely impractical thing
+Marry up.
 ---
-for a woman in her position.
+She didn't have any intention
 ---
-"Look what love done to me," Mama used to say.
+of entering her situation with love.
 ---
-"Look what love done to me."
+She said, "Look what love done to me".
 ---
-So I did what was necessary to gain favor.
+That's what mother said.
 ---
-I allowed myself to be flattered by gentlemen.
+"Look what love done to me".
 ---
-You understand?
+So I did what was necessary to gain.
 ---
-Yes,
+And I did.
 ---
-this "pretty" gal done things, un-pretty things,
+And I let them flatter me.
 ---
+I let these gentlemen flatter me,
+---
+and I did things.
+---
+Not such pretty things.
+---
 for this marble mantle,
 ---
-gaslights in every room,
+and this gas stove in every room
 ---
 a player piano
 ---